MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/design-details-central-concepts-of-the-planning-system.md

 ### <a name="non-specific-attributes"></a>Non-Specific Attributes

-Serial/lot-numbered items without specific item tracking setup may carry serial numbers that do not need to be applied to the exact same serial number, but can be applied to any serial number.
+Serial/lot-numbered items without specific item tracking setup may carry serial/lot numbers that do not need to be applied to the exact same serial/lot number, but can be applied to any serial/lot number.
 This gives the planning system more freedom to match, for example, a serialised demand with a serialised supply, typically in inventory.

-Demand-supply with serial numbers, specific or non-specific, are considered high priority and are therefore exempt from the frozen zone, meaning that they will be part of planning even if they are due before the planning starting date.
+Demand-supply with serial/lot numbers, specific or non-specific, are considered high priority and are therefore exempt from the frozen zone, meaning that they will be part of planning even if they are due before the planning starting date.

-For more information, see [Serial Numbers are Loaded by Specification Level](design-details-balancing-demand-and-supply.md#seriallot-numbers-are-loaded-by-specification-level).
+For more information, see [Serial/Lot Numbers are Loaded by Specification Level](design-details-balancing-demand-and-supply.md#seriallot-numbers-are-loaded-by-specification-level).

-For more information about how the planning system balances attributes, see [Serial Numbers and Order-to-Order Links are Exempt from the Frozen Zone](design-details-balancing-demand-and-supply.md#seriallot-numbers-and-order-to-order-links-are-exempt-from-the-frozen-zone).
+For more information about how the planning system balances attributes, see [Serial/Lot Numbers and Order-to-Order Links are Exempt from the Frozen Zone](design-details-balancing-demand-and-supply.md#seriallot-numbers-and-order-to-order-links-are-exempt-from-the-frozen-zone).

 ## <a name="order-to-order-links"></a>Order-to-Order Links